Midwinter spring is its own season

 Stellenbosch was first settled along the Eerste Rivier, named as such because it was the first river early settlers came across on leaving the Cape.
 The river was the town’s lifeblood.
 Now after a certain point beyond the mountains, it is polluted beyond use and often invisible and channelled under roads.

 In the 24 years since Apartheid ended and South Africa began to grow its democracy, global ecological issues have escalated into centre stage.
 Climate change threatens the well-being of all people and amplifies the value of natural resources such as rivers.
 In South Africa, the legacy of Apartheid coupled with the ecological crisis, fuels vulnerability to climate shock.
-There is a need for connecting community to stewardship of natural resources.
+There is a need for connecting the community to the stewardship of natural resources.

-I work through ideas by making photography, by writing and drawing.
+I work through ideas by making photography, writing and drawing.
 In my Masters and post-Masters, I spent some time studying the matter of the Eerste Rivier.
 I am interested in how the river overturns social and political boundaries and connects Stellenbosch.

 As an artist-ethnographer, I found stories that are illustrative of how the river can orientate and act as a compass for the culture of Stellenbosch.